lukaszsobieraj/prototype/README.md

 ##Create a simple app in a few steps
 1. Define a major service file.
 Prepare a service file, e.g. superadmin.services.yml.
 It could be empty only with parameters and services titles.
+'CCO/CallCenterBundle/Resource/config/routing/superadmin.services.yml'
 Add entry to the file: Config/DependencyInjection/CCOCallCenterExtnesion.
 There are place for add a new entries, e.g.
 ```
 $loader->load('superadmin.services.yml');

 ```
-Where 'superadmin' is a name of application.
+where 'superadmin' is a name of application.

-2. Define a main prefix of application.
+2. Define a main prefix of application in the main routing file.
 #Resources/Config/routng.yml
 In the main routing add lines as below:
 ```